 Blogging has changed my life, given me many opportunities and that is why I encourage others to start blogging and give their ideas and dreams a chance to come alive and thrive.

 I hope the above gives you an idea on why blogging might be a good hobby for you too.
 Following is even more detailed information and hopefully inspiration.
 First of all a video.
 I was invited to speak to an audience of non-bloggers.
-The idea was to introduce blogging to them, explain them what blogging is good for and why they should consider starting a blog, and give them some practical tips on how to get started and how to build a momentum – hence the title of the presentation: What I love about blogging, why I blog and how I blog.
+The idea was to introduce blogging to them.
+To explain them what blogging is good for and why they should consider starting a blog.
+To give them some practical tips on how to get started and how to build a momentum – hence the title of the presentation: What I love about blogging, why I blog and how I blog.
 Have a look at my full presentation:

 Low start up costs